 Can regenerative medicine help?

-When these conservative measures do not provide relief, you may consider regenerative medicine treatments using your own body cells.
+When these conservative measures do not provide relief, you may consider a regenerative medicine treatment called PRP.
 This treatment works by activating the body’s natural healing process to reduce painful inflammation and activate healing.
-It involves a relatively simple procedure that takes plasma-rich platelets (PRP) from your own blood and injects them into the shoulder joint after separating them in a centrifuge.
-The PRP will help reduce the inflammation and help begin healing the process.
+It involves a relatively simple procedure that takes plasma-rich platelets (PRP) from your own blood, separates them in a centrifuge, and then carefully injects them into a specific area of the shoulder joint.
+These regenerative cells can help reduce the inflammation and help activate the healing the process.

 Unlike pain meds or cortisone injections, regenerative procedures can repair the injured area, rather than simply blocking the pain.
-The treatment is outpatient and takes just a couple hours.
+The treatment is outpatient and takes just one office visit.
 Most patients report an improvement in pain and function within a few weeks and continue to improve for several months as the healing process continues.
-Ultimately, pain relief can last for several years.

 Be sure you see a reputable doctor

 There has been a rise in unscrupulous healthcare offices selling “stem cell products” that do not actually work.
-Be cautious when considering stem cell treatments that sound too good to be true.
+Be cautious when considering any regenerative treatment that sounds too good to be true.
 While regenerative medicine has helped thousands of people overcome pain, it is not for everyone.
-At Regen Orthopedics, patients are cared for by nationally renowned orthopedic surgeon, Reuben Gobezie, MD, who specializes in both surgical and nonsurgical orthopedic treatments and research.
+At Regen Orthopedics, patients are cared for by Harvard-trained, nationally renowned orthopedic surgeon, Reuben Gobezie, MD, who specializes in both surgical and nonsurgical orthopedic treatments and research.
 Each patient is carefully evaluated to determine if they are a candidate.
 Regen Orthopedics also employs a research team that follows our patients to measure their success.

 For more information or to schedule a consultation with Dr. Gobezie to review what’s causing you pain, call 844-786-2355.
 Our office is located at 3755 Orange Place in Beachwood, Ohio.
 Learn more about Dr. Gobezie.